dhaval201279/dhaval-shah.com/content/post/2024-12-29-parallel-processing-with-virtual-threads-reactor-vs-jdk.md

 Salient Features from performance engineering standpoint:
 - Low Cost : Millions of virtual threads can be created without significant memory / CPU overhead
-- Blocking friendly - Blocking a virtual thread doesn't block an OS threads, allowing more efficient resource utilization
+- Blocking friendly - Blocking a virtual thread doesn't block OS threads, allowing more efficient resource utilization

 # 3. When to use Virtual Threads
-For any thread within an application, its primary ask is to perform CPU or I/O bound operations.
-While virtual threads can be used for both the type of operations, one should be mindful of the fact that Virtual Threads are more appropriate for I/O intensive operations.
+For any thread within an application, its primary task is to perform CPU or I/O bound operations.
+While virtual threads can be used for both type of operations, one should be mindful of the fact that Virtual Threads are more appropriate for I/O intensive operations.
 Having said that, it can still be used for CPU intensive operations, but the benefits might not be proportionate to the gain we may see in I/O bound operations.

 # 4. Solutions with Virtual Threads based implementation
 ## 4.1 JDK Based implementation with Virtual Threads